 “I hate to cause trouble, but I ordered this medium-rare.”

 You ordered a steak at a restaurant and asked for it to be cooked medium-rare.
 When your dinner comes, the steak is over-cooked.
-You call the waiter over to your table and say:
+You say this to the waiter about the mistake.

 I hate to cause trouble, but I ordered this medium-rare.